nspain96/RockPaperScissors/README.md

 # RockPaperScissors

 This is my first Javascript Project.
-Building out a Rock Paper Scissors Interface.
-Check out the Console after entering 5 selections.
+Building out a Rock Paper Scissors Java Script.

+Check the Console after entering 5 selections.
 There is no actual website interface for this project.